PreMiD/Presences/README.md

     <h1>PreMiD Presences</h1>
 </div>

-This repository contains the source code of all presences that are available in PreMiD Store.
+This repository contains the source code of all the presences that are available in the [PreMiD Store](http://premid.app/store).

 ## Documentation